timescale/docs/api/lttb.md

 |`sortedtimevector`|`SortedTimevector`|A [`timevector`][hyperfunctions-timevectors] object containing the downsampled points.
 It can be unpacked via `unnest`.|

 ## Sample usage

-This example creates a dramatically downsampled data set from a `sample_data` table:
+This example creates a dramatically downsampled dataset from a `sample_data`
+table:

 ```sql
 SELECT time, value
 FROM toolkit_experimental.unnest((